padas-lab-de/pypads-onto/README.md

 # ontopads

 This is the Ontology extension to pypads framework.
+It will be used for semantic harmonization.